-- Recent data indicate that real U.S. GDP growth remains consistent with the low-growth regime of recent years. - U.S. inflation and inflation expectations have surprised to the downside in recent months. - Low unemployment readings are probably not an indicator of meaningfully higher inflation over the forecast horizon. - The FOMC can wait and see how key macroeconomic developments play out in the quarters ahead. - The current level of the policy rate is appropriate given current macroeconomic data.
+- The U.S. economy remains in the low-growth, low-inflation, low-interest-rate regime that has characterized recent years. - U.S. inflation and market-based inflation expectations have surprised to the downside in recent months. - Low unemployment readings are probably not an indicator of meaningfully higher inflation over the forecast horizon. - The current level of the policy rate is appropriate given current macroeconomic data.